ASE A3 Manual Drive Train and Axles

 33.

 Answer B is correct.
 There are different types of transfer cases.
 A vacuum-operated transfer case uses a mode fork to switch between 2WD and 4WD.
-An all-wheel drive vehicle contains a transfer case the remains in 4WD at all times.
+An all-wheel drive vehicle contains a transfer case that remains in 4WD at all times.

 Answer C is wrong.
 Technician B is correct.